-If management is investing in the company’s long-term health, negative cash flow from these activities might not be a bad sign depending on the other financials.
+If management invests in the company’s long-term health, negative cash flow from these activities might not be a bad sign depending on the other financials.

-Cash Flow from Financing activities shows the net flows of cash used to fund the company, providing insight into the management of a company’s capital structure.
+Cash flow from financing activities shows the net cash flows used to fund the company, providing insight into the management of a company’s capital structure.

 Changes in cash from financing include paying out dividends or raising capital.

-In addition to providing information about the liquidity of a company, Cash Flow Analysis can be used to determine if a company will be able to finance its operations without seeking outside funds.
-Knowing this, a company can prepare for surviving during economic downturns or volatile events.
+In addition to providing information about the liquidity of a company, cash flow analysis can be used to determine if a company will be able to finance its operations without seeking outside funds.
+Knowing this, a company can prepare to survive during economic downturns or volatile events.